Tamás Herczeg

-Tamás Herczeg (born on Medgyesegyháza, Hungary on 16 November 1960) is a Hungarian politician and teacher at the College of Folk Culture.
-He is a member of National Assembly of Hungary (Országgyűlés) since 8 May 2018.
-He is a member of the Fidesz.
+Tamás Herczeg (born 16 November 1960) is a Hungarian politician and teacher at the College of Folk Culture.
+He was a member of National Assembly of Hungary (Országgyűlés) from 2018 to 2026, representing Békéscsaba.
+He is a member of Fidesz.

+In the parliament, Herczeg was a member of the Legislative Committee from 2018 to 2022 and of the National Cohesion Committee from 2022 to 2026.
+He did not run in the 2026 Hungarian parliamentary election.